Mai Po Marshes Nature Reserve is a key part of the internationally important Deep Bay wetland

 Chinese Egret is another spring migrant, mostly from around mid-April, and perhaps most likely in easterly winds (apparently, drifting birds westward, as they migrate north from wintering grounds in the Philippines; easterlies can also be good for Grey-faced Buzzards early in spring, Chinese Goshawks from mid-April to early May).

-There are other migrants, too – Little Swifts and Barn Swallows may occur in thousands, with fewer Pacific Swifts, White-throated Needletails, Asian House Martins, Sand Martins (best in spring when it’s overcast/rainy); there are songbirds such as Narcissus and other flycatchers, Oriental and Black-browed reed-warblers, and Yellow-breasted, Little and scarce Japanese Yellow buntings.
+There are other migrants, too – House Swifts and Barn Swallows may occur in thousands, with fewer Pacific Swifts, White-throated and Silver-backed Needletails, Asian House Martins, Sand Martins (best in spring when it’s overcast/rainy); there are songbirds such as Narcissus and other flycatchers, Oriental and Black-browed reed-warblers, and Yellow-breasted, Little and scarce Japanese Yellow buntings.
 For these and most other migrants, numbers are usually best when there’s adverse weather for migration, such as when cold fronts arrive and/or there’s rain (spring thunderstorms, perhaps).

 At all seasons, Mai Po is home to kingfishers, and if you are really lucky you could see four species in a day here – Black-capped, White-breasted, Common and Pied; maybe best in autumn and winter.
 Other residents include Long-tailed Shrike, Japanese White-eye, and Plain and Yellow-bellied prinias.